Jack Kelly (actor): Personal life and death

 Kelly married actress May Wynn (real name: Donna Lee Hickey) on October 14, 1956.
 They separated in February 1964 and were divorced on October 19, 1964.
-She stated in court that they had been arguing a lot the last two years and he started staying out all night.
+She stated in court that they had been arguing frequently the last two years and he started staying out all night.

-Following the divorce he later dated Karen Steele for a short time.
+Following the divorce, he dated Karen Steele for a short time.

 He married Jo Ann Smith in Las Vegas, Nevada on October 16, 1969.
-The following November their daughter Nicole was born.
+The following November, their daughter Nicole was born.
 Nicole is the founder of and executive producer at August II Productions.

 On April 28, 1992, Kelly suffered a heart attack.
-A little over six months later he died of a stroke at Humana Hospital in Huntington Beach, California, on November 7, 1992.
-He was 65 years old.
+A little over six months later he died of a stroke at Humana Hospital in Huntington Beach, California on November 7, 1992.
+He was age 65.

-Jo Kelly became an "extra" in film and television productions, helped others learn the business, and wrote a book about it, The Truth about Being an Extra (2006).
+Jo Kelly became an extra in film and television productions, helped others learn the business, and wrote the book The Truth about Being an Extra (2006).

-A Republican, Jack Kelly supported Dwight Eisenhower during the 1952 presidential election.